 How to Rehydrate Pumpkin Powder

 Pumpkin puree is a mainstay in our home.
-From breads to smoothies to soups to pie, it's something I keep stocked all year long.
+From bread to smoothies to soups to pie, I keep it stocked all year long.
+I even did a video recently creating a year’s worth of pumpkin powder!

-Whenever I want to make something, I can either use the powder to flavor, or I can reconstitute the dehydrated pumpkin powder back into puree!
+Whenever I want to make something, I can use the powder to flavor or reconstitute the dehydrated pumpkin powder back into a puree!

 Ingredients